yd1ng/yd1ng/README.md

 # About

-I'm an undergraduate student interested in offensive security and secure software development.
+I'm an undergraduate student passionate about offensive security, vulnerability research, and secure software development.

 My primary interests include: